About Us

 she/her

-Neuroscience PhD Candidate studying the microbiome-gut-brain axis and stress, science communication enthusiast, and part-time figure skating coach.
+Monica is a Neuroscience PhD Candidate studying the microbiome-gut-brain axis and stress.
+She’s a science communication enthusiast, figure skating coach, and science comedy show producer.

 Favorite brain fun fact: Your enteric nervous system, also known as your “second brain”, is a system of hundreds of billions of neurons that are embedded into your digestive system that can operate independently of your “first” brain.